 TLR follows Bluebook Rule 10.7, which explains when prior and subsequent history needs to be included in a citation.
+Staff Editors completing a 2CC Westcheck should follow this rule and suggest prior or subsequent history to a full case citation as needed.
 This Red Rule is meant to help clarify the Bluebook Rule, but it is not comprehensive; in other words, refer to Bluebook Rule 10.7 when you are looking at prior and subsequent histories of cases, and refer to this Red Rule only for clarification purposes.

 B.11(a): Prior History